AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57086-orders-placed-from-non-default-websites-with-terms-conditions-processed-incorrectly.md

 1. Create a secondary website, a store, and a store view.
 1. Create a product that is shared between both websites.
-1. Enable terms and conditions:
+1. Enable terms and conditions.
     * Go to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Sales]** > **[!UICONTROL Checkout]** > **[!UICONTROL Checkout]** > **[!UICONTROL Options]** > **[!UICONTROL Enable Terms And Conditions]** > **[!UICONTROL Yes]**
-1. Configure terms and conditions for both the websites:
+1. Configure terms and conditions for both the websites.
     * Go to **[!UICONTROL Stores]** > **[!UICONTROL Terms And Conditions]** > **[!UICONTROL Add new Condition]**
     * Use the following settings: